 Field of Dreams Sanctuary

-With dogs and puppies, cats and kittens, goats, pot-bellied black pigs, donkeys, ponies and rabbits the Field of Dreams Sanctuary is as good as any Pet Farm.
+With dogs and puppies, cats and kittens, goats, pot-bellied black pigs, donkeys, ponies, chickens, and rabbits to see, the Limerick Animal Welfare Field of Dreams Sanctuary in Kilfinane is as good as any pet farm!

 The Hunt Museum